neverfriendme/neverfriendme/README.md

-I would call myself an ameteur in python
+I would call myself an amateur in coding